Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_Introduction_to_Behavioral_Finance_SUB_Purpose_and_Objectives_of_Behavioral_Finance_chapter_6_video_03_q.typ

 #only("5")[#voiceover("or are they assumed to be unpredictable?")]
 ]#questionDef(
 questionText: "According to Traditional Finance, investors are assumed to be \$rational\$.",
-answerOptions: ("irrational", "influenced by biases", "rational", "unpredictable"), \ncorrectAnswerIndex: 2 )
+answerOptions: ("irrational", "influenced by biases", "rational", "unpredictable"),
+correctAnswerIndex: 2
+)